 When to see a neurologist

 If you experience a seizure, it's important to tell your primary care physician.
-He or she can help you determine if you need to see a neurologist and give you a referral if necessary.
-While it's possible to experience just one seizure the risk of having another seizure within two years of your first one is between 21 and 45 percent.
+They can help you determine if you need to see a neurologist and give you a referral if necessary.
+While it's possible to experience just one seizure the risk of having another seizure within two years of your first one is between 21% and 45%.
 Depending on the cause of the seizure, your risk could be even higher.

 A neurology specialist will review your medical history, perform an exam, and use one or more diagnostic tools and tests to determine if you need ongoing treatment or are at higher risk for another seizure.